Directed byDoug Hughes

 Nominated for 2 Tony Awards, including Best Play!

 "JUNK may be the best, most provocative play of the year.
 Smashingly entertaining!"— Star Ledger, November 2, 2017

 Ayad Akhtar returns to Lincoln Center Theater with his new play, JUNK.
 Set in the high-flying, risk-seeking, teetering financial world of the 1980s and inspired by the real junk bond kings of the day, this riveting story shows us from the inside how money became the only thing that mattered.

-JUNK is the story of Merkin's assault on American capitalism's holy of holies, the “deal of the decade,” his attempt to takeover an iconic American manufacturing company and, in the process, to change all the rules.
-What Merkin sets in motion is nothing less than a financial civil war, pitting magnates against workers, lawyers against journalists, and ultimately, pitting every one against themselves.
+Financier Robert Merkin will stop at nothing to take over an iconic American manufacturing company, changing the rules as he goes.
+With his brilliance matched only by his swagger, Merkin sets in motion nothing less than a financial civil war, pitting magnates against workers, lawyers against journalists, and every one against themselves.